 What?
-The harmonized O2C message guidelines (this documentation) guarantee a uniform implementation of the EANCOM® 2002 order, despatch advice and invoice (hereafter ORDERS, DESADV and INVOIC) in the Belgian Luxembourgish retail sector.
+The harmonized O2C message guidelines (this documentation) guarantee a uniform implementation of the EANCOM® 2002 order, despatch advice and invoice (hereafter ORDERS, DESADV and INVOIC) in the Belgian Luxembourgish FMCG & Food Service sector.
 The guidelines describe for each message type (ORDERS, DESADV & INVOIC) which information elements to use, and when & how to use them.

 Why?
-The harmonization initiative was launched at the start of 2013 on request of small and medium companies (hereafter SMEs), asking GS1 Belgium & Luxembourg to turn EDI into a profit center for SMEs (rather than a cost center).
-With this initiative GS1 Belgilux wants to enable SMEs, who have multiple Belgian Luxembourgish trade partners, to migrate from webEDI to full/integrated EDI whilst enjoying a positive ROI.
+The harmonization initiative was launched at the start of 2013 on request of small and medium companies (hereafter SMEs), asking GS1 Belgium & Luxembourg to turn EDI into a profit center rather than a cost center.